 The Environmental Science Certificate prepares students to transfer to, or enroll in, four-year institutions as environmental science majors.
 The certificate fulfills most of the first-year academic entrance requirements for science programs.
 Certificate graduates could also find employment as laboratory technicians.
-While students should verify information with their transfer institutions, these students are advised by science faculty members according to their specific program goals for the best transfer to their four-year institutions or preparation for employment.
+While students should verify information with their transfer institutions, these students are advised by science faculty members according to their specific program goals for the best transfer to their fouryear institutions or preparation for employment.

 Minimum credits 30

 Minimum cumulative GPA 2.0

 Minimum grade in all courses 2.0

-Minimum JC Credits 15
+Minimum JC credits 15

+(10-11 credit ts)

-ENG 131 Writing Experience MAT 131 Intermediate Algebra or higher
+ENG 131 Writing Experience

+MAT 131 Intermediate Algebra or higher